Soap2G/atlas-opendata-infrastructure/slides.md

 ## Transformation System
 ### For productions and Dataset management

-- A *Data Processing* **transformation** (e.g. Simulation, Merge, DataReconstruction...) creates jobs in the WMS (and re-submit them if needed, eventually destroy them).​
+- A *Data Processing* **transformation** (e.g. Simulation, Merge, DataReconstruction...) creates jobs in the WMS (and re-submits them if needed, eventually destroys them).​

 - A *Data Manipulation* **transformation** replicates, or removes, data from storage elements.